AlchemyViewer/Alchemy/indra/newview/linux_tools/client-readme.txt

    'sudo aticonfig --locked-userpages=off' before running Second Life solves their stability issues.
-SOLUTION:- As a last resort, you can disable most of Second Life's advanced graphics features by editing the 'secondlife' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'
+SOLUTION:- As a last resort, you can disable most of Second Life's advanced graphics features by editing the 'alchemy' script and removing the '#' from the line which reads '#export LL_GL_NOEXT=x'

 PROBLEM 3:- After I minimize the Second Life window, it's just blank when